Current graduate student at California College of Arts

 During her studies, Odum curated exhibitions for the University of Arkansas student gallery, sUgAR, and launched sUgAR Vision, an online platform mimicking the proliferation of Internet images, videos, and newsfeed, by posting streams of relational content.
 In conjunction with the State of the Art exhibition, Odum was invited to Crystal Bridges Museum of American Art Symposium Local Views to speak about her work and participate in a panel discussion.
 Additionally, she has been an Artist-in-Residence both at Nes Studios in Iceland and Springfield Pottery in Missouri.
 As a recipient of the Sturgis International Fellowship, Odum was a visiting student at Iceland Academy of the Arts in Autumn 2015 exhibiting her work at Mengi and The Living Art Museum.
 Interested in how instinct and culture formulate perceptions of the environment, Odum tackles both the desire and tension arising through new media, travel, and ecological exploration.
-She id currently the Gallery Preparator at the Jane Hartsook Gallery at Greenwich House Pottery.
+She lives and works in Brooklyn, NY.

 Resident Artist, Ceramic Tech, and Instructor, 2013-16

 Kensuke Yamada was born in Kamakura, Kanagawa, Japan and received his MFA at the University of Montana in 2009 and his BA from Evergreen State College in Washington in 2005.
 Kensuke’s exaggerated, playful figurative work has been exhibited throughout the United States in many group and solo exhibitions.
 He was featured as an "Emerging Artist" by Ceramics Monthly in 2012, as well as being included in Edith Garcia's recent book, Ceramics and The Human Figure.
 Kensuke has served as a resident artist at The Archie Bray Foundation (2010-2011), Tyler School of Art at Temple University (2011-12), and The Clay Studio in Philadelphia (2012-13).
-After working with UARK Ceramics for three years, Kensuke secured a position as Visiting Assistant Professor at Centre College in Danville, KY.
+Kensuke is an instructor of ceramics at University of Arkansas at Little Rock.

 Kelly Brenner Justice